Hello, fellow investor! We will review DEGIRO to help you determine whether it is the right investment platform for you.

 That’s DEGIRO’s review in a nutshell.
 If you want a more detailed DEGIRO review, keep on reading.
 Here’s what we’ll cover:

 1. DEGIRO Overview

-Launched in 2013, DEGIRO is a discount broker based in the Netherlands and available in 18 European Countries, allowing retail clients to benefit from the same low rates and opportunities that were only available to professional investors.
-The company offers a vast range of investment options: shares, investment funds, ETFs, futures, leveraged products (not exactly the same as CDFs.
-More info here), bonds, options and warrants.
+Launched in 2013, DEGIRO is a discount broker based in the Netherlands, allowing retail clients to benefit from the same low rates and opportunities that were once only available to professional investors.
+The company offers many investment options: stocks, ETFs, investment funds, futures, leveraged products (not the same as CDFs.
+More info here), bonds, options, and warrants.